Local Quaker Meetings in Hertford and Hitchin Area

 Hertford Quaker Meeting House Location: Friends Meeting House, 50 Railway Street, Hertford SG14 1BA

-Day of Meeting: Every Sunday and Wednesday
+Day of Meeting: Every Sunday

-Time of Meeting: 10:30am (Sun), 12:30pm (Wed)
+Time of Meeting: 10:30am for one hour

-Location Map: Multi Map (Opens in new window)
+Location Map: Google Map (Opens in new window)

 Accessibility Details: Wheelchair access, accessible toilet.
 No hearing loop

 Directions, Transport and Parking: Stations: Hertford North, 1 mile; Hertford East, ¼ mile.
-Free car parking on Sunday in street or in nearby car park above bus station opposite
+Free car parking on Sunday in street or £1.50 for all day Sunday in the car park on Gascoyne Way, SG14 1DB.

 Lettings